 - Provide financial returns to Caltech in furtherance of its mission

 The Caltech Seed Fund will be managed by the Fund's Executive Committee (FXC).
 The Fund Investment Advisory Committee (FIAC), comprising of experienced entrepreneurs and venture capitalists, will provide investment guidance in an advisory capacity.
-The Wilson Hill Fund is an independent fund that matches selected seed investments by the Caltech Fund in addition to its own investment portfolio.
-Additionally, the Wilson Hill fund can make follow-on investments to support growth of its portfolio companies.
+The Wilson Hill Fund is an independent fund that matches selected seed investments by the Caltech Fund, in addition to managing its own investment portfolio.
+Additionally, the Wilson Hill Fund can make follow-on investments to support growth of its portfolio companies.

 FIAC members may invest in companies brought before the committee, but they must rely on their own due diligence efforts.

 - Ability to attract follow-on investment within 12 to 24 months if proposed milestones are met

 - Likelihood of meeting milestones in time-efficient manner

 - Market potential

 - Quality and coachability of the management team